Last post, I challenged myself after seconding an observation from Toby about discounts. Toby wrote:

 In a mature organizations, total legal spend as a percentage of revenue is around 0.4%.
 Even if your MacGuffin can cut total legal spend by 25%, you are only getting at 0.1% of company revenue.
 This is real money in raw dollars, but it is not the kind of savings for which most executives are inclined to intervene, especially when the GC can list the parade of horribles that will befall the company if the executives do not let the lawyers do their job.

 The GC, of course, is not the only department head who is arguing that their team needs more resources, not less (end-of-year shopping sprees are a holiday tradition).
 But the GC can recite the parade of horribles to great effect because law is really scary.
-The consequences of legal mistakes can be cataclysmic but the working of the legal system can seem inscrutable.
-The lawyers are often treated as clergy who can penetrate the divine mysteries and keep the company in the favor of capricious legal gods.
-As long as it doesn't cost too much, the lawyers should be left alone to their alchemy, augury, sortilege, vaticination, veneficium, and other numinous pursuits.
+The consequences of legal mistakes can be cataclysmic but the working of the legal system are inscrutable.
+Lawyers are often treated as clergy who can penetrate the divine mysteries and keep the company in the favor of capricious legal gods.
+As long as it doesn’t cost too much, the lawyers should be left alone to their alchemy, sortilege, and other numinous pursuits.

 This opacity suits autonomy-seeking lawyers just fine.
 For all the talk of the perverse incentives that the billable hour introduces for law firms, there is scant attention paid to how the illusion of unpredictability and uncontrollability advantages inside counsel by shielding them from scrutiny.
 Indeed, just about every MacGuffin for holding outside counsel more accountable also creates additional accountability for inside counsel.
 Who volunteers for additional accountability?